megaease/easeprobe/README.md

 Compiler `Go 1.17+`

-Using `make` to make the binary file. the target is under `build/bin` directory
+Use `make` to make the binary file. the target is under the `build/bin` directory

 ```
 make